skrrtn/Multi-Chat-Viewer-DotNet/README.md

 ### User Interaction Features
 - **Click Usernames**: Click any username in chat to view that user's complete message history
 - **Click @Mentions**: Click on @mentions (highlighted in orange) to view mentioned user's messages
+- **Streamer Mentions Tracking**: Access the dedicated Streamer Mentions window via View → Streamer Mentions to view all mentions of the streamer's name across all active channels in real-time

 ### Advanced Features
 - **Multi-Channel View Management**: Switch between different channels in the main window while monitoring all in the background
+- **Streamer Mentions Window**: Dedicated window that automatically tracks and displays mentions of the streamer's name across all active channels with real-time updates, timestamp toggling, and text resizing capabilities
 - **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)
 - **Ctrl+Scroll Zooming**: Hold Ctrl and scroll mouse wheel to dynamically adjust font size
 - **Auto-Scroll Management**: Chat auto-scrolls to new messages; scroll up to pause, then use the "Scroll to Top" button to resume